 This gluten free ramen soup has a delicious blend of flavors.
 Add maitake mushroom, zucchini, and tri-colored peppers for a healthy dish the whole family will love.

 If you have missed ramen noodles, cheer up!
-I found some gluten free ramen noodles at our local Costco store, and they are yummy!
+I found some gluten free ramen noodles at our local Costco store, which are yummy!

 My kids have often watched their friends at school eat those "instant" noodles.
 You know which ones I am talking about.
 They come in those styrofoam cups that you add boiling water to.